 - Ability to customize level to customer’s needs

 Once you have these elements in place, you can create and use a captive portal to your advantage.

 Benefits of Captive Portals

-- Protect customers privacy — Hackers can exploit the security vulnerabilities of guest WiFi connections by setting up a fake wireless networks.
+- Protect customer’s privacy — Hackers can exploit the security vulnerabilities of guest WiFi connections by setting up a fake wireless network.
 Customers access their networks instead of yours.
 It’s called phishing.
 And it’s deadly.